digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 spiflash_ioctl_erase, erase to 0x003f0000 length 0x0, nerase done
 spiflash_ioctl_write, Write to 0x003e0000 length 0x10000, ret 0, retlen 0x10000
 ```
-Primary investigation showed that some user validation was being performed on the inputs, notably the SSID and Password had their individuals characters escaped.
+Primary investigation showed that some user validation was being performed on the inputs, notably the SSID and Password had their individual characters escaped.

 Further investigation to be performed by using the function names to trace back and reverse engineering the firmware.